silverstripe/cwp/docs/en/developer.md

 ### Building a theme

-CWP initially comes with a clean and simple *default* theme for you to work with.
+CWP provides a *default* theme for you to work with.
 This has been developed both as a base for more complex themes to be built on top of and as a reference example for meeting Government standards and accessibility guidelines.

 For more information on how a SilverStripe theme is constructed, see the [Developing Themes](http://doc.silverstripe.org/framework/en/topics/theme-development) page in the SilverStripe documentation.

+When customising the theme, you can choose to work either with the powerful SCSS framework (as explained below), or to use the CSS stylesheets directly.
+In the latter case we recommend you to remove the SCSS files to make it clear they are not used.

 ### Bootstrap

-The *default* theme is built with a fork of the Twitter [Bootstrap](http://twitter.github.com/bootstrap/) front-end framework.
-Bootstrap helps create grid-based templates that work well across a wide variety of displays, and also offers a lot of functionality with JavaScript plugins.
+The *default* theme is built on top of a fork of the Twitter [Bootstrap](http://twitter.github.com/bootstrap/) front-end framework.

+Twitter Bootstrap is a free collection of tools for creating websites and web applications.
+It contains HTML and CSS-based design templates for typography, forms, buttons, charts, navigation and other interface components, as well as optional JavaScript extensions.
+Bootstrap was originally written in Less, but has been ported to SCSS.
+This theme uses the SCSS port of Bootstrap.

 From Bootstrap's [GitHub page](http://twitter.github.com/bootstrap/) you can find links about the basics of the system and the full documentation.

-The *basic* recipe pulls in Bootsrap as a module into `themes/module_bootstrap`.
+The *basic* recipe pulls in Bootstrap as a module into `themes/module_bootstrap`.

 #### Bootstrap in the *default* theme